Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 HTML Headlines
 Web pages usually contain various titles, headlines, and subheadings.
 The HTML elements used for marking up headlines come in six different types:h1,h2,h,h4,h5, and h6.
 The headlines elements are used to to divide the content into smaller, more digestible chunks and that make it easy to understand the structure of the page.

 HTML Bold and Italics
 There are four HTML elements related to this , two for bold and two for italic.
 For italics in HTML we use the",<i>" element to apply visual italics and the "<em>" element to add emphasis.They may loook exactly the same visually, but they serve different purposes.
 We have two elememts to emphasize or make something bold in HTML.
-The first one is the "<strong>" element, which is is used to show importance seriousness, or urgency. on the other hand, "<b>" element is is more generic and neutral.
+The first one is the <strong> element, which is is used to show importance seriousness, or urgency. on the other hand, "<b>" element is is more generic and neutral.
 It allows you to make something bold visually, its does not carry any specific meaning or any alternative voice or mood.

 HTML Lists
 There are three types of lists in HTML: unordered lists, ordered list, and definition lists.
 The most commonly used listing type is the unordered lists.